Levak/RoleKeeper/README.md

 For instance, once `ezpz#4242` joins the server, he will be:
  - Renamed to `AllProsAboveMe`;
  - Assigned roles `Team Captains`, `Group A` and `Noobs team`.

-**Note**: Automatic role assignement is made only on members that do not have _any_ role.
-If for some reason a member has extra roles, he will not be processed and will have to be handled manually by a referee.

 ## Recommandations